 2023 Alumni Spotlight: Walae Hayek

-During the pandemic, Walae was able to give back to the Club that had given so much to her.
-With rapidly evolving social distancing and testing recommendations in the summer of 2020, Walae developed and implemented safety guidelines and testing protocols to enable staff and youth to return to the club safely.
-She was instrumental in expanding access by partnering with the Boston Public Health Commission and the Department of Public Health to make West End House a community Covid testing and vaccine clinic.
-After so many months of isolation, West House House was able to open and our young people were thrilled to have the opportunity to return to activities and their friends.
+During the pandemic, Walae was able to support the Club just as it had supported her during her formative years.
+With rapidly evolving social distancing and testing recommendations during the summer of 2020, Walae developed and implemented safety guidelines and testing protocols to enable staff and youth to return to the Club safely.
+She was instrumental in expanding access by partnering with the Boston Public Health Commission and the Department of Public Health to make West End House a weekly community COVID testing and vaccine clinic.